 2. How We Use and Disclose Information

 The Company may use and/or disclose your information (including your Personal Information) as follows:

 (a) Our Business Purposes.
-We may use your information for the Company’s everyday business purposes such as to (1) provide services to you including through our subsidiaries and affiliates, (2) communicate updates, promotions, or news about the Company, its products, or events through e-mail or direct mail, (3) market our products and services, (4) monitor and conduct reviews of the Company’s products and offers, (5) help the Company improve its current products or develop new products, (6) collect demographic and geographic information about the users of the Site and its products, (7) communicate administrative or legislative related information, and (8) fulfill any other purpose for which you provide the information.
+We may use your information for the Company’s everyday business purposes such as to (1) provide services to you including through our subsidiaries and affiliates, (2) communicate updates, promotions, or news about the Company, its products, or events through e-mail or direct mail, (3) market our products and services, (4) monitor and conduct reviews of the Company’s products and offers, (5) help the Company improve its current products or develop new products, (6) collect demographic and geographic information about the users of the Site and its products, (7) communicate administrative or legislative related information, and (8) for purposes of data security, network security, audits, investigation or the processing of claims, and (9) fulfill any other purpose for which you provide the information.

 (b) Service Providers.
 From time to time, we may employ companies and individuals to perform certain services on our behalf (such as advertising and marketing, consulting, legal, or other services).
-These third-party service providers may have access to your information, but only to the extent required to perform their assigned roles, and they may not use your information for any other reason.
+These third-party service providers may have access to your information, but only to the extent required to perform their assigned roles, and we have entered into contractual arrangements with these persons to restrict use of your information for any other reason.

 (f) Subsidiaries and Affiliates; Third Parties.
 We may disclose your information to the Company’s subsidiaries and affiliates.
 Further, to the extent you have consented or not opted out, we may release your information to third parties to market their products or services to you.
 We require these third parties to keep your information confidential and use it only for the purposes for which we disclose it to them.

 (a) User Generated Content Functions

 (b) Accuracy and Confidentiality